lunarmodules/Penlight/docs/manual/06-data.md

 You could further pass this through `tablex.keys` to get a unique list of symbols.
 This can be useful when writing 'strict' Lua modules, where all global symbols must be defined as locals at the top of the file.

-For a more detailed use of `lexer.scan`, please look at 'testxml.lua' in the examples directory.
+For a more detailed use of `lexer.scan`, please look at `testxml.lua` in the examples directory.

 ### XML